krishangi-deka/ClimateSimulations/README.md

 # ClimateSimulations
-Using geo-spatial modeling to simulate sea-level rise.
+This project uses geo-spatial modeling to simulate sea-level rise.
 It shows what six meters of difference(sea-level rise) might look like across the world.
 I worked on this project with [William Staudenmeier](https://github.com/WilliamStaudenmeier), who is a very experienced and learned Data Scientist.

 ### Six meters of difference!